metcalfc/changelog-generator/README.md

 The name of the second branch.
 Defaults to the `tag_name` of the latest GitHub release. *This must be a GitHub release.
 Git tags or branches will not work.*

+### `reverse`

+Whether the order of commits should be printed in reverse.
+Default: 'false'

+### `fetch`

+Whether this action should pull in all other branches and refs.
+Default: 'true'

 ## Outputs

 ### `changelog`